 Oakhurst is a very small town located in the state of California.
 With a population of 2,887 people and two constituent neighborhoods, Oakhurst is the 592nd largest community in California.

-Oakhurst is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Oakhurst is a decidedly white-collar town, with fully 87.92% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Oakhurst is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Oakhurst who work in office and administrative support (19.13%), sales jobs (15.85%), and management occupations (13.44%).
+There are especially a lot of people living in Oakhurst who work in sales jobs (16.20%), office and administrative support (16.01%), and management occupations (14.33%).

-Oakhurst is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Oakhurst does not have a public transit system used by locals to get to and from work.

-The per capita income in Oakhurst in 2010 was $21,563, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $86,252 for a family of four.
+The per capita income in Oakhurst in 2010 was $21,005, which is lower middle income relative to California and the nation.
+This equates to an annual income of $84,020 for a family of four.
 However, Oakhurst contains both very wealthy and poor people as well.

+Oakhurst is a somewhat ethnically-diverse town.
 The people who call Oakhurst home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Oakhurst residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Oakhurst include Italian, Irish, English, and European.
+The greatest number of Oakhurst residents report their race to be White, followed by Native American.
+Oakhurst also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.14% of the town’s residents.
+Important ancestries of people in Oakhurst include Italian, Irish, European, and English.

 The most common language spoken in Oakhurst is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Native American languages and Hebrew.